cosmos72/stmx/README.md

 This means you are free to launch missiles during a transaction, and blow the world when you shouldn't have. **You have been warned.**

-Despite the risk, there are at least two reasons for such design choice:
+Despite the risk, there are at least two reasons for such a design choice:
 * Forbidding I/O operations inside transactions, if done at all, should be done while compiling a program rather than while running it.
   In Common Lisp, neither of the two seems easy to implement.